Overcompensation Pattern Overview

 Please note that I use the word “lesion” interchangeably with the word “injury.”

-The cardinal planes are designed to give an observer an objective idea of how a person or object moves but, subjectively, the human body moves relative to itself.
+The cardinal planes are designed to give an observer an objective idea of how a person or object moves in space but, subjectively, the human body moves relative to itself.

-The lateral view will show anterior tilt of the pelvis (hip flexion), but with straightening of the lumbar spine superior to L3, producing an increased lumbosacral lordosis.
-The transitional area from L3 to S1 may become compressed posteriorly, leading to the possibility of facet syndrome, posterior disc compression, lateral canal stenosis with nerve root impingement, spondylolisthesis, anterior thoracic vertebrae (straight back syndrome) and lumbosacral hypomobility (see below).
+The lateral view will show anterior tilt of the pelvis (A/S – hip flexion), but with straightening of the lumbar spine superior to L3, producing an increased lumbosacral lordosis.
+The transitional area from L3 to S1 may become compressed posteriorly, leading to the possibility of facet syndrome, posterior disc compression, lateral canal stenosis with nerve root impingement, spondylolisthesis, anterior thoracic vertebrae (straight back syndrome) and lumbosacral hypomobility, in another positive degenerative cycle; SIJ hypermobility – lumbosacral hypomobility – SIJ hypermobility.
+(Lateral View Video).

-All of the counternutation muscles throughout the trunk, pelvis, and upper legs, on the side of injury (see Counternutation Muscles), as well as the nutation muscles on the opposite side (see Nutation Muscles), go into an intensified and prolonged state of contraction, proportionate to the degree of injury.
+All of the counternutation muscles throughout the trunk, pelvis, and upper legs, on the side of injury, as well as the nutation muscles on the opposite side, go into an intensified and prolonged state of contraction, proportionate to the degree of injury, and the stress placed upon them.
 At the same time, the nutation muscles on the side of injury, and the counternutation muscles on the opposite side, become inhibited.
-In other words, most of the muscular mass of the body directly participate in this reaction, inducing the trunk to rotate and laterally bend toward the side of injury, and maintain that positioning in order to avoid restressing the sprained nutation limiting sacroiliac ligaments on the side of the lesion.
+In other words, most of the muscular mass of the body directly participates in this reaction, inducing the trunk to rotate and laterally bend toward the side of injury, and maintain that positioning in order to avoid restressing the sprained nutation limiting sacroiliac ligaments on the side of injury.

 From the time of injury on, any twisting of the spine, or any axially directed force, upwards through the legs or downwards through the spine, which causes anything more than a few degrees of movement in flexion, extension, or rotation at the sacroiliac joint, will aggravate the injured ligaments and further increase muscle tension or wasting .
 The cumulative effects may take decades to be expressed symptomatically.